 Coping with depression & mental illness can be a long and difficult process but at least you’ll know you are NOT alone.

 Email /email@example.com call the SODIT Phone 0114 2795970 for more details

-Unfortunately, it is not always possible for 1:1 Therapy to be immediately available always due to the small nature of our charity.
-This can feel frustrating.
+Unfortunately, it is not always possible for 1:1 therapy to be immediately available due to the small nature of our charity but this can feel frustrating.
 Therapeutic holding can offer a valuable space for you to talk about how you are and how your mental health is whilst you await a counsellor.
 It can be therapeutic to “clear your head” and to express your thoughts and feelings to someone who is listening without judgement especially if you do not feel able to do this in a group setting.
 This is also available to do over the phone.